foskyblue/stackoverflow2017/README.md

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

+Special thanks to Joshua Bernhard and the Udacity Data Science team.
 All credit goes to Stack Overflow for the data.
 You can find the Licensing for the data and other descriptive information at the Kaggle link available [here](https://www.kaggle.com/stackoverflow/so-survey-2017/data).
 Otherwise, feel free to use the code here as you would like!